About Us

 Our History

-The group started work in spring of 1997 in Rex’s garage building four corner modules as common club property in order to accommodate the various modules planned by the individual club members.
+The group started work in spring of 1997 in a members garage building four corner modules as common club property in order to accommodate the various modules planned by the individual club members.
 The four next built their individual modules adhering to the tenant of visual continuity for the club’s first show the Great American Train Show in 1997 held at the National Western Stock Show complex in Denver, Colorado.
 Other members joined the club and additional modules quickly followed like the canyon, farm and city and the layout began to grow as the four founding members had hoped.
 Over the years we continued to add modules until we are able to display a layout in various configurations in excess of 20′ X 80′.

 Club Growth Leads to Formalizing the Club